acacode/swagger-typescript-api/README.md

   -d, --default-as-success  use "default" response status code as success response too.
+                            some swagger schemas use "default" response status code as success response type by default. (default: false) -r, --responses           generate additional information about request responses
+                            also add typings for bad responses
-                            some swagger schemas use "default" response status code as success response type by default. (default: false) --route-types             generate type definitions for API routes (default: false) --no-client               do not generate an API class -h, --help                output usage information
+  --route-types             generate type definitions for API routes (default: false) --no-client               do not generate an API class -h, --help                output usage information